Undiscovered-Data/cryptosassin/README.md

 # cryptosassin
 Using rust to encrypt files.
+It uses sha256sum and square roots to create entropy.